 Catch it and cook it – black bream is the next article where I share my experience of catching and then using a favourite recipe, cooking it.

-We had a couple of fantastic trips on Seabreeze3 out of Brighton in 2019, catching some fine fish.
+My son and I had a couple of fantastic trips on Seabreeze3 out of Brighton in 2019, catching some fine fish.
 We practice catch and release, returning the majority, including all females, keeping a couple of male fish for the table.

-The male fish are easily identified by the bright blue flashes above the eyes.
+It’s easy to identify black bream males by the bright blue flashes above the eyes.

 Our seasons best was the fine example in the above picture at 1.5kg.
 The average is around 450g.